Oldcastle Revolt: Background

 Increasingly radicalised in the years that followed, Oldcastle wrote letters to Hussite leaders Wok of Waldstein and Wladislas of Zwierzeticz, congratulating them on their opposition to the mainstream clergy.
 The anti-clerical legislation promoted during the inaugural 1410 Parliament session is also considered to be penned by Oldcastle.
 In 1411, Oldcastle participated in the expeditionary force sent by England in support of Burgundy in its war with Armagnac.
-Fighting under the command of prince Henry, the pair strengthened their friendship, which was established during the Welsh campaign.
-The rise of Lollardy alarmed archbishop Arundel, who unsuccessfully accused Oldcastle of promoting heretical teachings within his estates on several occasions, due to Henry's reluctance to prosecute a close personal friend.
-By August 1413, Henry grew tired of Oldcastle's insubordination, permitting Arundel to prosecute him.
+Fighting under the command of Henry, Prince of Wales, the pair strengthened their friendship, which was established during the Welsh campaign.
+The rise of Lollardy alarmed archbishop Thomas Arundel, who unsuccessfully accused Oldcastle of promoting heretical teachings within his estates on several occasions, despite to Henry's reluctance to allow the Church to prosecute a close personal friend.
+By August 1413, King Henry grew tired of Oldcastle's insubordination, permitting Arundel to prosecute him.

 Arundel summoned Oldcastle to appear in the Leeds Castle on 11 September 1413, but Oldcastle ignored the call and retreated to Cooling Castle, his keep.
 Arundel immediately excommunicated the defendant, ordering him to receive judgement on 23 September.
-On the same day, Oldcastle was brought to the Tower of London, accusing the Pope of being Antichrist, dismissing the adoration of the cross and the practice of confession.
+On the same day, Oldcastle was brought to the Tower of London, accusing the Pope of being Antichrist, dismissing the adoration of the cross and the Sacrament of Confession.
 Following his statements, Oldcastle was charged as a heretic and condemned to execution; Henry intervened once more, giving the inmate forty days to repent.
 Oldcastle seized the opportunity, escaping on 19 October with aid of a group of London Lollards led by William Parchmyner, and later going into hiding at latter's house in Smithfield.